Eric Reed (soccer): Coaching

 Reed was briefly employed as the Men's Goalkeeping Coach at the University of San Francisco while playing for California Victory in 2007.
-He served as the Men's goalkeeper coach for Davidson College for two seasons in 2012-2013.
-He served as the Assistant Men's Soccer Coach of Bowling Green State University Men's Soccer Team from 2014-2017.
+He served as the Men's goalkeeper coach for Davidson College for two seasons in 2012–2013.
+He served as the Assistant Men's Soccer Coach of Bowling Green State University Men's Soccer Team from 2014 to 2017.
 This was followed by a Head Coaching role at Malone University in Canton, Ohio.
 He now currently works as the assistant men's soccer coach at UCLA.